pmeaney/portfolio-payloadcms/README.md

 # To Do

-- Setup CICD to deploy prod version to remote server
+- [X] Setup CICD to deploy prod version to remote server
+- [ ] Setup migration scheme
+  - [ ] Production-first.
+Will run initial migration on remote.
+Then, will pull those files to local and commit them.
+And periodically will download the data as well:
     - Setup a methodology (e.g. shell script) for Periodic Database Dumps and Restores, so local dev env has same data as remote prod env.

 ## Local dev